TykTechnologies/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/self-managed/source-bundles.md

 {{< img src="/img/plugins/plugins_classic_api_bundles_config.png" alt="Tyk Classic Plugin Options section" >}}

-Enter the relative path of the plugin zip file in the *Plugin ID* field that Tyk Gateway should download from the web server hosting plugin bundles.
+Enter the relative path of the plugin zip file in the *Plugin Bundle ID* field that Tyk Gateway should download from the web server hosting plugin bundles.

 ---